skerkour/kerkour.com/content/blog/bloom-a-free-and-open-source-google.md

 An Android app is also available: <a href="https://play.google.com/store/apps/details?id=com.bloom42.bloomx" target="_blank" rel="noopener">https://play.google.com/store/apps/details?id=com.bloom42.bloomx</a>

-All these services have a free tier (or are completely free) for no counterpart (no targeting, no advertising ...), and whose source code is freely available on <a href="https://gitlab.com/bloom42" target="_blank" rel="noopener">GitLab</a>.
+All these services have a free tier (or are completely free) for no counterpart (no targeting, no advertising...), and whose source code is freely available on <a href="https://gitlab.com/bloom42" target="_blank" rel="noopener">GitLab</a>.

 Today productivity oriented we will contribute tomorrow to more diverse sectors such as agriculture, architecture, transport...